The Invisible Man (2020 film): Plot

-Cecilia Kass, known as Cee, is trapped in an abusive relationship with wealthy optics engineer and businessman Adrian Griffin, the founder and CEO of the human-computer augmentation company Cobalt.
-One night, Cecilia drugs Adrian with her diazepam and escapes his highly secured house; Adrian however is awoken by a car alarm and very nearly catches her but she still manages to get away with the help of her younger sister Emily.
+Cecilia Kass is trapped in an abusive relationship with wealthy optics engineer and businessman Adrian Griffin, the founder and CEO of the human–computer augmentation company Cobalt.
+One night, she drugs Adrian with her diazepam and escapes his highly secured house; Adrian is awoken by a car alarm and nearly catches her, but she gets away with the help of her younger sister Emily.

-Cecilia hides out with her childhood friend, San Francisco Police detective James Lanier and his teenage daughter, Sydney.
+Cecilia hides out with her childhood friend, San Francisco Police detective James Lanier, and his teenage daughter, Sydney.
 Two weeks after Cecilia's escape, news breaks that Adrian has committed suicide.
-His lawyer/younger brother Tom Griffin makes contact with Cecilia to inform her that Adrian left her $5 million in his will.
+His lawyer/younger brother Tom Griffin contacts Cecilia to inform her that Adrian left her $5 million in his will.

-As time goes on, Cecilia begins to suspect that there is another presence in the house after several strange events, but James assures her she is just traumatized and paranoid.
+As time goes on, Cecilia suspects that there is another presence in the house after several strange events, but James assures her she is just traumatized and paranoid.
 During a job interview, she finds her work portfolio contents removed and then faints.
 The doctor tells her that high levels of diazepam were found in her system.
 In her bathroom, she finds the same bloodied diazepam bottle with which she drugged Adrian.

 Cecilia, accompanied by James, meets with Tom again.
-She believes that Adrian faked his death and used his optics expertise to become invisible in order to torment her, but Tom rebuffs the idea and pleads with her to not let Adrian posthumously win, revealing that he too was a victim of Adrian's manipulations and that he is glad his brother is dead.
-Later, an unseen force hits Sydney, who assumes it was Cecilia.
-While alone at the house, Cecilia tries various tactics to catch the figure she believes hit Sydney.
+She believes that Adrian faked his death and used his optics expertise to become invisible in order to torment her, but Tom rebuffs the idea and pleads with her to not let Adrian posthumously win, revealing that he too was a victim of Adrian's manipulations and is glad his brother is dead.
+Later, Emily receives a fake insulting email from Cecilia's account.
+Afterwards, an unseen force hits Sydney, who assumes it was Cecilia, causing James to ask her to leave.
+While alone at the house, Cecilia tries to catch the figure she believes hit Sydney.
 She finds Adrian's phone in the attic, on which she immediately receives a text saying "surprise".
 Cecilia dumps paint down the attic trap door, coating an invisible figure.
-A violent struggle ensues but Cecilia escapes.
+A violent struggle ensues, but Cecilia escapes.

 Determined to find answers, Cecilia goes to Adrian's home to investigate his lab, where she finds an additional invisible bodysuit, confirming her suspicions.
 Right after she hides the suit in their former bedroom's closet, the invisible figure attacks again, so she flees and contacts Emily.
 The pair meet at a restaurant, where the invisible figure slits Emily's throat and places the knife in Cecilia's hand, framing her for murder.